DataS-DHSC/nhs-vaccine-stats-rap/README.md

 ### Creating charts (work in progress)

-For each slide, there will be an associated Rmd file, e.g. `01_vaccine_coverage.Rmd`.
+For each chart of interest, there will be an associated Rmd file, e.g. `01_vaccine_coverage.Rmd`.
 You can run this file in RStudio to create the desired chart output.

 ### Creating slides (work in progress)